scintill/electrum-web/man/electrum.1.md

   or `stdio`.
 The default GUI is `qt`.

 `-1`, `--oneserver`
-  Connect to one server only, useful when running a private instance of electrum-server.
+  Connect to one server only, useful when connecting to a private instance of electrum-server.

 `-o`, `--offline`